liferay/liferay-docs/discover/portal/articles/02-web-experience-management/02-starting-site-development/02-creating-sites.markdown

 a Sunsets site.

-Liferay always provides one default site, which is also known as the main site of the portal.
-This site does not have its own name but rather takes the name of the portal.
-By default the portal name is *Liferay* but this value can be changed through the simple configuration of the setup wizard.
-The portal name can also be changed at any time through the Control Panel within *Portal Settings*.
+Liferay always provides one default site, which is also known as the main site of the instance.
+This site does not have its own name but rather takes the name of the instance.
+By default the instance name is *Liferay* but this value can be changed through the simple configuration of the setup wizard.
+The instance name can also be changed at any time through the Control Panel within *Configuration &rarr; *Instance Settings*.

 ## Adding Sites

 Sites can be created through the Control Panel by a portal administrator.
-Liferay's Control Panel provides an administrative interface for managing your portal.
-There are four main sections of the Liferay's Control Panel: Sites, Users, Apps, and Configuration.
+Liferay's Control Panel provides an administrative interface for managing your Liferay instance.
+There are four main sections of the Liferay's Control Panel:
+Sites, Users, Apps, and Configuration.
 In this section, you'll learn how to use the Control Panel to manage sites.
 In a later section, you'll learn about using the Control Panel to manage site templates.
 Site templates allow portal administrators to create multiple sites with the same default set of pages and content.
 For information about the Apps, Users, and Configuration sections of the Control Panel, see the
 [Leveraging the Liferay Marketplace](/discover/portal/-/knowledge_base/6-2/leveraging-the-liferay-marketplace), [User Management](/discover/portal/-/knowledge_base/6-2/user-management), and [Using the Control Panel](/discover/portal/-/knowledge_base/6-2/using-the-control-panel)